saedarm/PortfolioForge/README.md

 This is the actual point of going fully client-side for this kind of tool.
 The privacy story isn't a policy you have to trust — it's just how the architecture works.

-## Deploying

-PortfolioForge is hosted on Azure Static Web Apps under a custom domain.
-The included `.github/workflows/azure-static-web-apps.yml` is a reference.
-Real deploy:

-1. Push the repo to GitHub
-2. Create a Static Web App resource in the Azure Portal
-3. Connect to your GitHub repo, branch `main`
-4. Build preset: **Blazor**.
-App location: `src/PortfolioForge`.
-Output: `wwwroot`
-5. Azure writes its own workflow file with a deploy token.
-Every push to `main` ships.

-Other static hosts work too — Netlify, Vercel, Cloudflare Pages, GitHub Pages.
-You'd run `dotnet publish -c Release` locally and upload the contents of `bin/Release/net10.0/publish/wwwroot/` manually.
-Less automation, same result.

 ## Roadmap